-Some favorites things: Freedom of press, hiking and trail-running, sociology, books, dirty martinis, Harry Potter, cucumbers, dissent, the New York Times, the New York Times Crossword, and the Oxford comma.
+Some favorites things: Freedom of press, hiking and trail-running, sociology, philosophy, reading, dirty martinis, cucumbers, dissent, the New York Times, the New York Times Crossword, and the Oxford comma.

 Theatre is a gritty, magical, unpredictable, terrifying, and absolutely beautiful art form where a group of people, both performers and viewers, are forced to confront each other and the story together.